Purchasing a String Instrument-Playability and Set-Up

 Because the instrument is made of wood and is held together with glue, it is very susceptible to heat and humidity changes.
 Are there open seams that need to be attended to?

 Rosin is used on the bow to make it grip the strings.
 Dust from the rosin will collect on the fingerboard and top of the violin.
-If the rosin dust is not occasionally wiped off with a soft cloth it can build into a hard unsightly layer which will have to be professionally removed.
+If the rosin dust is not occasionally wiped off with a soft cloth, it can build into a hard, unsightly layer, which will have to be professionally removed.

 Share: